-where KmT is the transposed key matrix, Im∈R(T+1)×d is the inner-modal fusion result of the m-th modal features.
+where KmT is the transposed key matrix and Im∈R(T+1)×d is the inner-modal fusion result of the m-th modal features.
 Following the vanilla self-attention , 1d is used as a normalization factor to keep softmax() from the region with an extremely small gradient.

-The cross-modal attention aims to captures the temporal correlation between pairwise features of different modalities.
-We match the query matrix Qm of the m-th modality with the key matrices of all other modalities to learn the correlation weights, and then average the weighted features from different modalities to get cross-modal fusion results:
+Cross-modal attention aims to capture the temporal correlation between pairwise features of different modalities.
+We match the query matrix Qm of the m-th modality with the key matrices of all other modalities to learn the correlation weights, and then average the weighted features from different modalities to get cross-modal fusion results, as follows:

 Cm=1M-1n≠msoftmax(QmKnTd)Vn,n∈[1,...,M]